lukasbaldauf/ensemble-average-q/README.md

 Numpy \
 MDAnalysis

 ###### The following are the results from a 200 ns GROMACS simulation of alpha-L-GulA-OMe using ACPYPE to make GLYCAM compatible with GROMACS.
-200 equally spaced snapshots were extracted from the trajectory and their geometry optimized the HF/6-31G* level of theory with all dihedral angles frozen to their MD values using NWChem.
+200 equally spaced snapshots were extracted from the trajectory and their geometry optimized the HF/6-31G* level of theory using NWChem.
+All dihedral angles were frozen to their MD snapshot values.

 | Atom type | Mean charge | Std. dev. | Comment |
 | --- | --- | --- | --- |